 What is Nectria canker?
 Nectria canker is a common and potentially lethal disease that affects many species of trees and shrubs.
-This disease can cause significant damage on newly planted, as well as on established, trees and shrubs that are under stress.
+This disease can cause significant damage on newly planted, as well as established, trees and shrubs that are under stress.

 Where does Nectria canker come from?
 Nectria canker is caused by two fungi, Nectria cinnabarina and Nectria galligena.
 These fungi survive in the margins of cankers where they produce numerous fruiting bodies (reproductive structures).
 Fruiting bodies can be cream, coral, orange, or red, and eventually darken to brown or black with age.
 Spores are dispersed by wind, water, and pruning tools.
-Cankers grow slowly, usually when the host is dormant, or under stress.
+Cankers expand slowly, usually when the host is dormant or under stress.
 Infected plants may hold the fungus in check by producing wound-closing (callus) tissue around the infected area.

-For more information on Nectria canker: See UW-Extension Bulletins A3281, A1771, A1817, A1730 and A2308 or contact your county Extension agent.
+For more information on Nectria canker: See UW Bulletin A3281, Honey Locust Disorder: Canker Diseases in Wisconsin (available at https://learningstore.extension.wisc.edu/), or contact your county Extension agent.

-© 2002 the Board of Regents of the University of Wisconsin System doing business as the division of Cooperative Extension of the University of Wisconsin Extension.
+© 2002-2021 the Board of Regents of the University of Wisconsin System doing business as University of Wisconsin-Madison Division of Extension.

-An EEO/Affirmative Action employer, University of Wisconsin Extension provides equal opportunities in employment and programming, including Title IX and ADA requirements.
+An EEO/Affirmative Action employer, University of Wisconsin-Madison Division of Extension provides equal opportunities in employment and programming, including Title IX and ADA requirements.
 This document can be provided in an alternative format by calling Brian Hudelson at (608) 262-2863 (711 for Wisconsin Relay).

 Thanks to Lis Friemoth, Laura Jull, and Bob Tomesh for reviewing this document.

-A complete inventory of University of Wisconsin Garden Facts is available at the University of Wisconsin-Extension Plant Disease Diagnostics Clinic website: http://pddc.wisc.edu.
+A complete inventory of UW Plant Disease Facts is available at the University of Wisconsin-Madison Plant Disease Diagnostics Clinic website: https://pddc.wisc.edu.